 What bothered me the most though was my impending challenge with the Quwallie.
 Seeing him at dinner was Vaughan's way of psychological warfare.
 I thought about what happened at dinner and I realized that Vaughan never even asked me my name.
 The only reason he wouldn't ask was because he was sure I was going to die, so it was pointless to even waste his time.

 Sleeping was out of the question.
-Every time I tried I always thought of the battle that was going to take place and I would see myself being killed in hundreds of different ways, so dawn came at the blink of an eye.
+Every time I tried I always thought of the battle that was going to take place and I would see myself being killed in a hundred different ways so dawn came at the blink of an eye.
 In a few hours I would be out in the arena fighting for my life.

 I was served breakfast but didn't touch it, I didn't even acknowledge the server.
 I stayed huddled in my corner until I was eventually summoned to the arena.
 I was in a cold sweat.
 Relaxing was hard but I kept telling myself I had to keep calm, relax, and focus.
 That didn't really work much though.

-Above ground it was very bright and the suns were already almost completely aligned.
+Above ground it was very bright and the suns were already almost completely aligned at the top of the blue sky.
 I was surprised at how packed the large arena was already.
 It's been less than a day since I made the challenge and it seemed like the entire city was gathering in the stands.
 The guards put me in another cell that had two doors, one from the hallway where I came from and one that lead to the middle arena, the death grounds.

 A faint familiar voice whispered in my right ear.
 "Hey, can you hear me now?
 Hello?"